mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 IMovr, but it's 1/5 the cost and works decently.
 I've put some more preliminary notes about it in a footnote[^treadmill-comparison].

+**Update:** The GoPlus / CostWay treadmill broke after only 130 miles of use in 6 weeks, which is pretty disappointing.
+See footnote[^treadmill-broke] for details.

+[^treadmill-broke]:
+  **Update:** The GoPlus broke after only 130 miles in 6 weeks, which
+    is pretty disappointing.
+    * **Details**: It started losing torque / slipping the last time I used it, and I noticed the treadmill belt was rubbing against the side, increasing the load on the motor.
+This can usually be resolved by adjusting the treadmill feet to level it.
+I hadn't noticed during the session since I was listening to music.
+The next time I used the treadmill it moved a bit, but stopped when I walked on it and displayed an error code.
+Soon it stoppped entirely.
+So, I suspect there is an element of user error here, but still, a little extra torque shouldn't cause it to completely break so quickly.
+I did lubricate it regularly, so I don't think that was the issue.
+    * **New Treadmill:** I trawled craigslist and ended up buying a lightly used IMovr for $700, so now using that.
+I wanted to get a LifeSpan treadmill to try out more options, but that didn't pan out and I know the IMovr works well for me.

 [^treadmill-comparison]:
-  A few notes about how my initial impression of the ["Goplus" / "Costway" / "Gymax" branded Treadmill][Goplus Treadmill] compares to my recollection of using the [IMovr Thermotread GT Treadmill][]:
+  A few notes about how my my experience of the ["Goplus" / "Costway" / "Gymax" branded Treadmill][Goplus Treadmill] compares to my recollection of using the [IMovr Thermotread GT Treadmill][]:

-  * 1/5 the cost!
+    * A fraction of the cost!
     * The GoPlus has a great hidden feature which I discovered only by experimentation.
 If you aren't walking on it, it doesn't increment the time and distance counters!
 This is really nice for taking a quick break but not throwing off your numbers if you're keeping track.
     * Nice to be able to go faster than 2.5mph (the IMovR's upper limit).
 I've found I can still type decently at about 3mph.
     * Much easier to move around than the IMovr, since it's about half the weight
     * Not as big of a walking platform.
 Initially I only noticed the lower width, which means I've gotta be fairly precise about my side-to-side position.
 After using it a while, I'm also finding that it's just barely long enough, and so occasionally a longer stride will end up hitting the guard plastic on the back.
 This is not too troublesome, just mildly annoying.
 For others it may be no issue, I'm larger than average.
     * Beeps loudly with every button press of the remote, which is annoying, definitely wouldn't be office friendly.
 I might open it up to disable whatever the beep is coming from.
     * Units are in kilometers instead of miles, which is fine, but not intuitive for me.

 One tip to wrap this section up - for me, listening to energetic music makes treadmill computing **so** much more sustainable for longer